Olympus E-M5 II vs Sony NEX-C3

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the NEX-C3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the NEX-C3 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-C3 from Sony.
+Both the E-M5 II and the NEX-C3 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the NEX-C3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Sony NEX-C3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.